GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  Son” (Jn.
 3:16) of God, became “sin for us, so that in him we might become the righteousness of God” (2 Cor.
 5:21b).

 (5) The last messianic type considered for this study is what God has Moses do in Egypt as He is about to strike every firstborn dead.
- “The blood [of ‘lamb . . . without blemish’— Ex.
+ “The blood [of ‘lamb …without blemish’— Ex.
 12:5a] shall be a sign for you, on the houses where you are.
 And when I see the blood, I will pass over you, and no plague will befall you to destroy you, when I strike the land of Egypt”
  (Ex.
 12:13).

-(a) The blood of lamb without blemish foreshadows that the blood that will “save[ us] . . . from the wrath of God” (Rom.
+(a) The blood of lamb without blemish foreshadows that the blood that will “save[ us] …from the wrath of God” (Rom.
 5:9b) is the blood shed by the the sinless firstborn, and one and only lamb of God who dies substitutionally.

 (b) John the Baptist confirms that this māsîah foreshadowed in the OT is the Christos of the NT: “The next day he saw Jesus coming toward him, and said,